-There is great debate amongst cannabis advocates over which is better for the people: legalization or decriminalization.
+There is great debate amongst cannabis advocates over which is better for the people: to legalize or decriminalize.

-Is it better to legalize — or decriminalize?
+Which is better by definition – to legalize or decriminalize?

 On paper, the terms may sound synonymous, and both lead to greater access to legal cannabis.
 But these two terms represent very different pathways.
 The decriminalize definition amounts to removing penalties.
 Meanwhile, the definition of legalization is far broader.